DarkflameUniverse/DarkflameServer/README.md

 * `0d862f71eedcadc4494c4358261669721b40b2131101cbd6ef476c5a6ec6775b` (unpacked client, includes extra locales, rar compressed)

 If the returned hash matches one of the lines above then you can continue with setting up the server.
 If you are using a fully downloaded and complete client from live, then it will work, but the hash above may not match.
 Otherwise you must obtain a full install of LEGO® Universe 1.10.64.
+You must also make absolutely sure your LEGO Universe client is not in a Windows OneDrive.
+DLU is not and will not support a client being stored in a OneDrive, so ensure you have moved the client outside of that location.

 ### Darkflame Universe Client
 Darkflame Universe clients identify themselves using a higher version number than the regular live clients out there.